Censorship by Google: Israel

+Russia

+In the four years from June 2020 to June 2024, Russia accounted for more than 60% of takedown requests.
+The country's internet censor, Roskomnadzor, is one of the government agencies that corresponds most frequently with Google – and has earned the nickname "Rosco" in some of its reports.
+Google removed a YouTube video that allegedly exposed "corruption among politicians" and made "some rhetorical threats of violent action against the alleged corrupt politicians."

+Russian citizens were also prevented from viewing certain posts on the company's Blogger platform, which "included criticism of Russian military history and policy, and Russian patriotic holidays.
+It also incited violence against residents of a Russian town," the report said.

+In 2022, the Company censored multiple YouTube videos calling for protests against the Russian Federation.
+Other pieces of content that criticised Putin, including the late Russian opposition leader Alexei Navalny's tactical voting recommendations, were temporarily blocked during the September 2021 election period.
+Roskomnadzor "and other Russian government entities" also asked that Google removed Navalny's Smart Voting app from its Play Store, which it did.

 United Kingdom

 On 21 September 2006, it was reported that Google had "delisted" Inquisition 21, a website that claims to challenge moral authoritarian and sexually absolutist ideas in the United Kingdom.
 According to Inquisition 21, Google was acting "in support of a campaign by law enforcement agencies in the US and the UK to suppress emerging information about their involvement in major malpractice", allegedly exposed by their own investigation of any legal action against those who carried out Operation Ore, a far-reaching and much-criticized law enforcement campaign against the viewers of child pornography.
-Google released a press statement suggesting Inquisition 21 had attempted to manipulate search results.'
+Google released a press statement suggesting Inquisition 21 had attempted to manipulate search results.

 United States

 Google commonly removes search results to comply with Digital Millennium Copyright Act (DMCA)-related legal complaints.

 In 2002, "in an apparent response to criticism of its handling of a threatening letter from a Church of Scientology lawyer," Google began to make DMCA "takedown" letters public, posting such notices on the Chilling Effects archive (now Lumen), which archives legal threats made against Internet users and Internet sites.

 In mid-2016, Google conducted a two-month standoff with writer Dennis Cooper after deleting his Blogger and Gmail accounts without warning or explanation following a single anonymous complaint.
 The case drew worldwide media attention, and finally resulted in Google returning Cooper's content to him.

 In mid-2018, Google permanently barred conspiracy theorist Alex Jones from using its subsidiary company YouTube.
-Jones' channel Infowars responded by "accusing the companies of censorship".
+Jones' channel InfoWars responded by "accusing the companies of censorship".